alibghz/Clinic-Management-System/README.md

 - X-Ray Management

 # Preparation Steps:
 1. You need to create the database.
-The scripts for the database is in the 'mySqlDb' directory.
+The scripts for the database is in the 'sql' directory.
 2. Change your database configuration in 'application/configs/database.php'.
 3. Now you can browse the web application.
 4. To sign up for a user account, change your browser location to '<yourWebsiteAddress>/account/signup'.
 Ensure that the first user to register must be of role admin.